 This project aims to inform and resource Christian and Muslim opinion formation on key topics of current interest.
 The project aspires to academic rigour, applicability and yet non-specialist accessibility.
 It does so by running workshops, commissioning articles, building bibliographies and linking to research on the relevant issues.
 In particular, the project looks at responses to landmark reports and events in different fields.
 Whilst in the early stages the emphasis has been on Christian responses, the intention is to broaden out and include more Muslim responses in the future.

-This project focuses on Christian and Muslim responses to issues in public life in the United Kingdom.
-It includes a broad range of practitioners, leaders and academics in both communities but has a particular emphasis on those who consider their faith to be unique in some way and who are frustrated with political correctness and reductionist unity.
+The project has an emphasis on those across both communities who consider their faith to be pivotal in some way and who are frustrated with political correctness and an emphasis on reductionist commonality.

 The aims of the research are to:

 - improve the quality of discussion about important topics of interest to Christians and Muslims in public life;